-37 VIG Alternative A would require approximately 2,000 feet more disturbance than the proposed Valley-

-38 Ivyglen Project along 115-kV Segment VIG8.
-This additional disturbance would occur within the rights-

-- 39 of-way (ROWs) of De Palma Road, Campbell Ranch Road, and Temescal Canyon Road.
-The potential to - 40 impact a special status species along VIG Alternative A is very low since the construction area is - 41 currently either paved or landscaped.
-VIG Alternative A would include less construction than the - 42 proposed project in areas that would potentially affect jurisdictional waters.
-Along the VIG Alternative A - 43 115-kV Segment VIG8 alignment, the National Wetlands Inventory (NWI) shows Sycamore Creek near - the intersection of Campbell Ranch Road and Mayhew Canyon Road, and the intersection of Campbell - 45 Ranch Road and Indian Truck Trail.
+VIG Alternative A would require approximately 2,000 feet more disturbance than the proposed Valley-Ivyglen Project along 115-kV Segment VIG8.
+This additional disturbance would occur within the rights-of-way (ROWs) of De Palma Road, Campbell Ranch Road, and Temescal Canyon Road.
+The potential to impact a special status species along VIG Alternative A is very low since the construction area is currently either paved or landscaped.
+VIG Alternative A would include less construction than the proposed project in areas that would potentially affect jurisdictional waters.
+Along the VIG Alternative A 115-kV Segment VIG8 alignment, the National Wetlands Inventory (NWI) shows Sycamore Creek near the intersection of Campbell Ranch Road and Mayhew Canyon Road, and the intersection of Campbell Ranch Road and Indian Truck Trail.
 It parallels Campbell Ranch Road for a total of about 210 feet.
-There - 46 is also a mapped wetland near Alternative A 115-kV Segment VIG8's intersection with115-kV Segment - 47 VIG7 that parallels De Palma Road for about 140 feet.
-VIG Alternative A's 115-kV Segment VIG8
+There is also a mapped wetland near Alternative A 115-kV Segment VIG8's intersection with115-kV Segment VIG7 that parallels De Palma Road for about 140 feet.
+VIG Alternative A's 115-kV Segment VIG8 would cross two drainages.
+In comparison, the proposed project's 115-kV Segment VIG8 is paralleled by mapped wetlands within 40 to 180 feet of the edge of pavement of Temescal Canyon Road for about 0.8 miles, and this segment would cross six drainages.

-&lt;sup>1 See Table 2 on the Peak Daily Emissions worksheet of the VIG\AQ Emissions\Without PC-J.xls file in Appendix B (SCE 2014).
+1 See Table 2 on the Peak Daily Emissions worksheet of the VIG_AQ Emissions_Without PC-J.xls file in Appendix B (SCE 2014).

-- 1 would cross two drainages.
-In comparison, the proposed project's 115-kV Segment VIG8 is paralleled by - 2 mapped wetlands within 40 to 180 feet of the edge of pavement of Temescal Canyon Road for about 0.8 - 3 miles, and this segment would cross six drainages. - 4 - 5 Therefore, although VIG Alternative A would involve more ground disturbance than the proposed - 6 Valley-Ivyglen Project, the location of the disturbance would result in a reduced and substantially lower - 7 potential for impacts to drainages and riparian habitat on 115-kV Segment VIG8 than the proposed - 8 Valley-Ivyglen Project.
-Impacts to biological resources under VIG Alternative A would be less than - 9 those of the proposed project along 115-kV Segment VIG8 but would still be significant.
-Significant - 10 impacts would be reduced to less than significant with mitigation measures similar to those developed for - 11 the proposed Valley-Ivyglen Project. - 12
+Therefore, although VIG Alternative A would involve more ground disturbance than the proposed Valley-Ivyglen Project, the location of the disturbance would result in a reduced and substantially lower potential for impacts to drainages and riparian habitat on 115-kV Segment VIG8 than the proposed Valley-Ivyglen Project.
+Impacts to biological resources under VIG Alternative A would be less than those of the proposed project along 115-kV Segment VIG8 but would still be significant.
+Significant impacts would be reduced to less than significant with mitigation measures similar to those developed for the proposed Valley-Ivyglen Project.

-- 14 VIG Alternative A would require approximately 2,000 feet more disturbance, including excavation, than - 15 the proposed Valley-Ivyglen Project along 115-kV Segment VIG8.
-The additional excavation performed - 16 under VIG Alternative A would occur within the ROWs of De Palma Road, Campbell Ranch Road, and - 17 Temescal Canyon Road.
-The potential of discovering a significant cultural resource within Campbell - 18 Ranch Road is low, since these areas have already been disturbed.
-Therefore, although VIG Alternative A - 19 would increase the amount of ground disturbance for the project, the fact that most of the disturbance - 20 would be within Campbell Ranch Road means that VIG Alternative A would be have about the same - 21 potential to impact cultural resources as the proposed project.
-Impacts to cultural resources under VIG - 22 Alternative A would be reduced to less than significant with mitigation measures similar to those - 23 developed for the proposed Valley-Ivyglen Project. - 24
+VIG Alternative A would require approximately 2,000 feet more disturbance, including excavation, than the proposed Valley-Ivyglen Project along 115-kV Segment VIG8.
+The additional excavation performed under VIG Alternative A would occur within the ROWs of De Palma Road, Campbell Ranch Road, and Temescal Canyon Road.
+The potential of discovering a significant cultural resource within Campbell Ranch Road is low, since these areas have already been disturbed.
+Therefore, although VIG Alternative A would increase the amount of ground disturbance for the project, the fact that most of the disturbance would be within Campbell Ranch Road means that VIG Alternative A would be have about the same potential to impact cultural resources as the proposed project.
+Impacts to cultural resources under VIG Alternative A would be reduced to less than significant with mitigation measures similar to those developed for the proposed Valley-Ivyglen Project.

-- 26 VIG Alternative A would increase ground disturbance by less than 0.5 percent above that associated with - 27 the proposed project.
-This would result in a somewhat higher potential for erosion and loss of topsoil than - the proposed project.
-VIG Alternative A would therefore have somewhat greater impacts to geology and - soils compared to the proposed Valley-Ivyglen Project. - 30
+VIG Alternative A would increase ground disturbance by less than 0.5 percent2 above that associated with the proposed project.
+This would result in a somewhat higher potential for erosion and loss of topsoil than the proposed project.
+VIG Alternative A would therefore have somewhat greater impacts to geology and soils compared to the proposed Valley-Ivyglen Project.